Are you curious about reusable sanitary pads but donít quite know where to start? Donít worry! You are not on your own.

-You might have heard of reusable panty liners, cloth sanitary pads or even read up on how to use a menstrual cup already.
+You might have heard of washable panty liners, cloth sanitary pads (CSP) or even read up on how to use a menstrual cup already.
 But the thought of it can seem quite daunting.
-However, the switch to washable sanitary products is so worth it - not just for the environment and your budget, but also for your health.
-The reusable alternative to disposable menstrual products is mostly made from natural fabrics that will feel soft against one of the most sensitive parts of your body.
+However, the switch to washable products is so worth it - not just for the environment and your budget, but also for your health.
+CSP are mostly made from natural fabrics that will feel soft against one of the most sensitive parts of your body.

 For a short cycle and light flow, you will need a minimum of 6 daytime and 3-4 nighttime pads.
-Average to long cycles with a heavier flow are better of getting 10 to 15 daytime pads and up to 6 or 7 for the night. for the night are generally longer and more absorbent than daytime pads.
+Average to long cycles with a heavier flow are better off getting 10 to 15 daytime pads and up to 6 or 7 for the night.
+Reusable sanitary products for the night are generally longer and more absorbent than daytime towels.

 Which material and type to choose?

-When selecting your new stash of reusable pads you have a variety of choice when it comes to material and combinations of different material.
+When selecting your new stash you have a variety of choices when it comes to material and combinations of different materials.
 The main organic cloth pad materials are cotton, bamboo, and hemp.
-No matter which material you choose, you can be sure that they are 100% more comfortable and disposable pads.
+No matter which material you choose, you can be sure that they are 100% more comfortable and disposable.
 Think of it like your regular clothes, while you get sweaty and uncomfortable very quickly in a T-Shirt made from synthetic fabric, you are much more comfortable in a cotton top.

-You best to choose the type of your new pads according to the nature of your flow.
-For those in-between days as well as the first and last couple of days you might be perfectly protected with some cloth pad panty liner.
-For heavier days, nighttime and even postpartum you can choose different lengths and absorbencies, from the drop-down menu on the product.
-The TCs Eco pads, for example, is available from 8 inches up to 11 inches and with the absorbency of a panty liner, regular pad, heavy flow pad or nighttime/postpartum pad.
+Your best bet is to choose CSP according to the nature of your flow.
+Liners can give ample protection on lighter days at the start and end of your period.
+For heavier days, nighttime and even postpartum you 'll want a longer length and higher absorbancy.
+The TCs Eco pads, for example, are available from 8 inches up to 11 inches and with the absorbency of a panty liner, regular, heavy or nighttime/postpartum towel.p